codsen/codsen/packages/string-fix-broken-named-entities/readme.md

     // "oodles" or whatever you name it, is a plain object.
     // Grab any content from any of its keys, for example:
     // {
-    //   fixName: "missing semicolon on &pi; (don't confuse with &piv;)",
+    //   ruleName: "missing semicolon on &pi; (don't confuse with &piv;)",
     //   entityName: "pi",
     //   rangeFrom: 3,
     //   rangeTo: 4,